 18 Volt vs 20 Volt Cordless Drill

 If you set your mind on a cordless tool, it is because you are aware it will bring portability and ease of operation while minimizing fatigue.
-You probably know that even the best cordless hammer drill can’t deliver the same power as a corded unit, and that is the case with all other power tools, too.
+You probably know that even the highest quality cordless hammer drill on the market can’t deliver the same power as a corded unit, and that is the case with all other power tools, too.